BAY AREA / Don't dump old medicine in toilet / Sewage plants' operators ask public to change habit

 A big question is how much of the medicines in effluent come from human excretion and howmuch are from direct disposal.

 Ann Heil, supervising engineer for Los Angeles County Sanitation Districts, said she worked updata on the top 10 pharmaceuticals sold in the United States and figured out that about 90percent of the individual drugs are used up in the body while 10 percent of them are excreted.
+In other California monitoring studies, the San Francisco Estuary Institute in Oakland publishedresults of monitoring in the bay and delta in 2003 in which researchers detected Tylenol, oracetaminophen, DEET and the sunscreen octyl methoxy cinnamate, as well as plasticizers, fireretardants and herbicides.

 "There have been studies throughout the world that have found pharmaceuticals turning up increeks, rivers and bays,'' said Jen Jackson, pollution prevention coordinator at East BayMunicipal Utility District who's been working to get people to the throwaway event.